NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking_sgd.rst

 Data Augmentation
 ^^^^^^^^^^^^^^^^^
 We provide scripts for data augmentation which can be used to mitigate the problem of low-resource annotated training data.
 The data augmentation is done offline with `examples/nlp/dialogue_state_tracking/data /sgd/dialogue_augmentation.py <https://github.com/NVIDIA/NeMo/blob/master/examples/nlp/dialogue_state_tracking/data/sgd/dialogue_augmentation.py>`_.
 We used 10x as augmentation factor.
 It supports modifications on dialogue utterance segments, that are either non-categorical slot values or regular words.
-When a segment is modified, all future references of the old word in the dialogue are also altered along with all affected dialogue meta information, e.g. dialogue states, to preserve semantic consistency.
+When a segment is modified, all future references of the old word in the dialogue are also altered along with all affected dialogue meta information, e.g. dialogue states, to preserve dialogue integrity.
 This is done by first building a tree structure over the dialogue which stores all relevant meta information.
+Augmentation for categorical slots was not possible in the SGD dataset since the dataset does not provide the unique position of the categorical slot value in the dialogue utterance.
+Also, we did not try the augmentation on multi-domain dialogues as switching between services makes it more challenging to maintain the consistency of the dialogue.

 Currently, we provide one function each for changing either a non-categorical slot value or a regular word:
 ``get_new_noncat_value()`` is used to replace a non-categorical value by a different value from the same service slot.